economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 [^engverbs]: The English language makes this quite hard, and that says something about the nature of mainstream Western thought.

 [^agentcentrictech]: The use of [agent-centric technologies](https://forum.holochain.org/t/what-does-agent-centric-mean-how-is-it-different-than-data-centric/190) like [Holochain](https://holochain.org/) actually necessitates such clarity in describing the power relations between peers, including those involved in the design & development process.

+[^consentbased]: Consent is where our tolerances overlap.
+See [infographic](https://twitter.com/richdecibels/status/1232988195656257536) from Richard Bartlett.

 [^sensemaking]: "Sensemaking" as defined by [Daniel Schmachtenberger](https://www.youtube.com/watch?v=7LqaotiGWjQ).
 Our individual ability to discern truth.